Best Roofing Materials for Homes in 2023: Costs, Plus Pros & Cons

 Read more

-Owens Corning vs. GAF Roofing Shingles: Cost, Pros & Cons, and More
+Owens Corning vs. GAF Roofing Shingles: Cost, Plus Pros & Cons, and More

 GAF and Owens Corning own the largest share of the asphalt shingle market in America, and apart from CertainTeed, another major player in the fiberglass shingles market, no other manufacturer comes close.